JordanEmme/blog/content/posts/writing-a-chip8-emulator.md

 > 3. Similar remark for the keypad which could just be a single 16 bit integer where each bit represents whether a key is up or down.
-In my case, I didn't use either of these, and let SDL2 do the job of updating my keyboard states and grabed a handle to that data.
+In my case, I didn't use either of these, and let SDL2 do the job of updating my keyboard states and grabbed a handle to that data.

 That is pretty much the data we need to play with in order to get this thing off the ground.